dougsweetser/Q/docs/QM/BellsFuture.md

 ![All of God's Physics](../images/QM/BellsFuture/Bells_future_QM_all.jpg)

-I hope the gentle reader is not offput by referencing a diety.
+I hope the gentle reader is not put off by referencing a deity.
 The word choice was made because it is my belief that all of physics, both that that is currently known which is the vast majority, and that which remain unknown, must live only in 3D space + time, or space-time.
 I am more concerned with why parity is not conserved for beta decay than any biblical issue.

-Noice how three spatial dimensions are written explicity in the space-time graph.
+Notice how three spatial dimensions are written explicitly in the space-time graph.
 Starting from studies done with five dimensions in the 1920s, research begun in the 1970s created a significant investigation into higher spatial dimensions.
 I believe all such work will have no lasting value.
 More recently, people have been championing the multi-verse.
 A multi-verse has multiple space-times.
-Again, I believe all such work witll have no lasting value.
+Again, I believe all such work will have no lasting value.

 I am radical conservative circa 1960s in regards to space-time.